 🥕 Ingredient Notes

 - Butternut squash - This is the base of our soup.
-For convenience, I call for pre-chopped squash.
+For convenience, I use pre-cut squash.
 However, if you have a whole butternut squash to use, you can halve it and roast it before removing the skin (see "Tips" section for instructions).
-Use it to make roasted squash salad.
+You can also substitute acorn, delicata, or kabocha squash, but it will be a slightly different flavor profile.
+If you're a squash fan, be sure to try my stuffed acorn squash with quinoa.

 - Carrots - They pair beautifully with ginger and provide extra sweetness.